 Types of Theft as Classified by Tennessee Law

 Crimes categorized as theft involve a variety of offenses as defined by Tennessee law.
-Generally speaking, theft applies to situations when someone acts to gain ownership of property or goods owned by somebody without payment or their consent.
+Generally speaking, theft applies to situations when someone acts to gain ownership of property or goods owned by somebody without payment or consent.
 If you agree to purchase goods from somebody else but run away with the goods without paying them, you have committed an act of theft.

 However, the state of Tennessee also applies the term “theft” to situations involving services.
 If you hire someone to retile your bathroom and then refuse to pay them for their work once they’ve finished the job, you have committed theft of service.
 The same would apply to anyone skipping out on a restaurant bill or neglecting to check out of a hotel without settling expenses.